Lithuania–Russia relations: World War II

-After months of intense propaganda and diplomatic pressure, the Soviets issued an ultimatum on June 14, 1940 Soviets accused Lithuania of violating the treaty and abducting Russian soldiers from their bases.
+After months of intense propaganda and diplomatic pressure, the Soviets issued an ultimatum on 14 June 1940.
+Soviets accused Lithuania of violating the treaty and abducting Russian soldiers from their bases.
 Soviets demanded that a new government, which would comply with the Mutual Assistance Treaty, would be formed and that an unspecified number of Soviet troops would be admitted to Lithuania.
 With Soviet troops already in the country, it was impossible to mount military resistance.
-Soviets took control of government institutions, installed a new pro-Soviet government, and announced elections to the People's Seimas.
-Proclaimed Lithuanian Soviet Socialist Republic was incorporated into the Soviet Union on August 3, 1940.
+Soviets took control of government institutions, installed a new pro-Soviet puppet government, and announced elections to the People's Seimas.
+Following the sham election, the Lithuanian Soviet Socialist Republic was incorporated into the Soviet Union on 3 August 1940.
 One local Communist party emerged from underground with 1500 members in Lithuania.